Choose date & timeClose ✕

-Crosscountry Revenue Protection Inspectors will "caution" any suspect in accordance with the Police and Criminal Evidence Act 1984 (PACE), where questions put to the suspect are likely to result in admissions or confessions prejudicial to the suspect's case.
+CrossCountry Revenue Protection Officers/Revenue & Support Specialists will "caution" any suspect in accordance with the Police and Criminal Evidence Act 1984 (PACE), where questions put to the suspect are likely to result in admissions or confessions prejudicial to the suspect's case.

 Please note that questions relating to a suspect's identity, address and journey details are unlikely to trigger a caution within the meaning of PACE.

 In administering the caution to a suspect, the CrossCountry Revenue Protection Officer/Revenue & Support Specialist will read out the caution and ask if the suspect understands.
 If the answer is 'no' the Officer /Specialist will then explain the caution as simply as possible and then ask again if the suspect understands.
 Any reply to the caution must be recorded in the Officer’s/Specialist’s notebook or any other recording medium used for this purpose.

 CrossCountry and its authorised prosecutors will have regard to the Criminal Procedure and Investigations Act 1996 and the associated Code of Practice in the disclosure of prosecution materials.